geyserfund/geyser-app/docs/CODING_GUIDELINES.md

 We use storybook for showcasing all of the components, starting out with the base UI components like buttons, inputs, to complex ones like activity panel.
 This component will have an automatically generated Autodocs entry: https://storybook.js.org/docs/writing-docs/autodocs More on how to set up stories at: https://storybook.js.org/docs/writing-stories#default-export

+### Testing

+We use cypress end-to-end tests that run on the CI.
+All the tests related code are housed inside the `cypress` folder in the root.

+#### Structure
+`e2e` folder contain the definition of the tests.
+`actions` folder houses, all of the actions that the user takes through the test.
+`assertions` folder houses, all of the validations that we do based on what is rendered by the react app.
+`fixtures` folder contains, any raw data thta might be used during the tests.
+`utils` folder has common utility functions.
+`support` folder contains configuration for supporting packages that we use along with cypress for running tests.